 The reactive elements are capacitor and inductor.
 These circuit elements draw reactive power from the supply source.
 The reactive current lags or leads with the applied voltage.
-These circuit elements draws current in positive half cycle and the delivers the same to the supply source in the negative half cycle.
+These circuit elements draw current in the positive half cycle and deliver the same to the supply source in the negative half cycle.
 Thus, the reactive power back and forth in the reactive circuit.
 Therefore, the reactive power is watt less power and, it does not do any useful work.
-It is measured in VAR, Kilowatt-ampere (KVAR) or MVAR.
+It is measured in VAR, Kilowatt-ampere (KVAR), or MVAR.

 I* is the vector sum of active and reactive current.

-We can find the power of the AC circuit by power triangle, if two out of three powers is available.
-Then , all three powers can be drawn on power triangle to show the relationship between the active power, reactive power and apparent power.
+We can find the power of the AC circuit by power triangle if two out of three powers are available.
+Then, all three powers can be drawn on a power triangle to show the relationship between active power, reactive power, and apparent power.

-We denote the active power on the base of power triangle.
-The watt meter measures the active power.
-The active power is the useful power used by the equipment to do useful work.
-The examples of the equipment drawing are electrical motor, oven, heater,geyser etc.
+We denote the active power on the base of the power triangle.
+The wattmeter measures the active power.
+Active power is the useful power used by the equipment to do useful work.
+The examples of the equipment drawing are electrical motor, oven, heater, geyser, etc.

 The reactive power (inductive type) is used for electrical machines’ functioning.
-The induction motor draws inductive reactive power to produce rotating magnetic field.
-Similarly, transformer also draw reactive power to set up magnetic flux in its core.
-The reactive power is necessary evils.
+The induction motor draws inductive reactive power to produce the rotating magnetic field.
+Similarly, the transformer also draws reactive power to set up magnetic flux in its core.
+The reactive power is a necessary evil.
 Without consuming reactive power, an electrical machine can not work.
 The cause of poor power factor is drawing of more reactive power from the supply source.

-- To improve the power factor of the system, we add capacitor banks to nullify the effect of inductive reactive power.
-The capacitor banks draws reactive power in just phase opposition of the inductive reactive power, and thus the net reactive power of the circuit decrease.
+To improve the power factor of the system, we add capacitor banks to nullify the effect of inductive reactive power.
+The capacitor banks draw reactive power in just phase opposition of the inductive reactive power, and thus the net reactive power of the circuit decrease.

-The apparent power shows the total circuit current whether its is active or reactive.
-There is endeavors to reduce the apparent power for economic operation of the electrical network.
+The apparent power shows the total circuit current whether it is active or reactive.
+There are endeavors to reduce the apparent power for the economic operation of the electrical network.
 The less the reactive power, the less is the losses in the transmission line.